Texas governor: 15 killed in school shooting; gunman dead - NewsBreak

 Texas governor: 15 killed in school shooting; gunman dead

-UVALDE, Texas (AP) — An 18-year-old gunman opened fire Tuesday at a Texas elementary school, killing 14 children, one teacher and injuring others, Gov. Greg Abbott said, and the gunman was dead.
+UVALDE, Texas (AP) — Fourteen children and one teacher were killed in a shooting at a Texas elementary school Tuesday, the governor said, and the 18-year-old gunman was dead.

-It was the deadliest shooting at a U.S. grade school since the shocking attack at Sandy Hook Elementary in Newtown, Connecticut, almost a decade ago.

-The gunman entered Robb Elementary School in Uvalde with a handgun and possibly a rifle, Abbott said.
-Officials have not revealed a motive for the shooting, but Abbott identified him as Salvador Ramos and said he was a resident of the community that’s about 85 miles (135 kilometers) west of San Antonio.

 ”He shot and killed, horrifically, incomprehensibly, 14 students and killed a teacher,” said the governor, adding that two officers were shot and wounded but were expected to survive.

-Robb Elementary School has an enrollment of just under 600 students, and Arredondo said it serves students in the second, third and fourth grade.
-He did not provide ages of the children who were shot.
+Robb Elementary School has an enrollment of just under 600 students and Arredondo said it serves students in the second, third and fourth grade.
+He did not say what grades the children that were shot are in.

 A heavy police presence surrounded the school Tuesday afternoon, with officers in heavy vests diverting traffic and FBI agents coming and going from the building.